Melbourne Shopping: The Best Boutiques and Stores to Visit in 2026

 HoMie

 A Fitzroy favourite with bite and backbone, HoMie trades in streetwear with something most labels can only dream of: a social conscience that actually works.
-Inside, you’ll find punchy graphics, limited drops, and a retail fit-out that hums with understated cool.
+Inside, you’ll find punchy graphics, limited drops, and a retail fit-out that serves understated cool.
 But the real flex?
 Every piece powers a suite of programs for young people affected by homelessness or hardship.
 It’s community-minded clout — worn loud, lived louder.

 2/296 Brunswick Street, Fitzroy